purathoot/expense-tracker-app/README.md

 ## Installation

-1. [Installation] Use the `make setup` command for running the application
+1. [Installation] Use the `make setup` command for building the application the hit `make start`  to start development server.
 2. After running the application  available on http://localhost:5173/